laravel/docs/routing.md

 <a name="route-groups"></a>
 ## Route Groups

-Route groups allow you to share route attributes, such as middleware or namespaces, across a large number of routes without needing to define those attributes on each individual routes.
+Route groups allow you to share route attributes, such as middleware or namespaces, across a large number of routes without needing to define those attributes on each individual route.
 Shared attributes are specified in an array format as the first parameter to the `Route::group` method.

 To learn more about route groups, we'll walk through several common use-cases for the feature.